 - There is no magic product that works for everyone.

 Nope it’s not out there.
 There may be a product that works for most people and to your hair, it sucks.
 Simultaneously, you may love a product everyone hates!
 Essentially most products do the same thing.
 Don’t get caught up in the hype.
 Do try different lines, brands, products of different texture and consistently.
-You can also get in your kitchen and try making some of the natural simpler alternatives using kitchen ingredients.
 Have fun!
 But after a while you must reel it in, settle down, and find those staples.
 Because being a product junkie is not easy on your wallet.
 Here’s why you shouldn’t be a product junkie.